skiano/predication/README.md

 # predication

 Predication uses objects to describe predicates.
-That way you can store these descriptions as data and easily convert them into functions.
+That way you can store these descriptions as data and easily convert them into pre-compiled functions.
 This is useful if you need to store them in a database or send them as a message for example.

 It supports common predicates and logical operators out of the box, and you can register your own predicates.